So, you want to publish a book?

 Firstly, once you’ve finished the manuscript edition, you should consider buying your ISBN number.
 This can be done through the Nielsen ISBN Store, or via a free-of-charge Amazon’s KDP platform.
 The question here is, just how much independence you would like to have with your book production.
 If you wish to keep the book solely available through Amazon’s channels, the free option is enough.
 But, if you think it would be useful to keep your options open, buying your ISBN allows you to distribute and sign contracts with other publishing companies, without the need to be exclusive.

 Once you have your book’s ISBN reference number organised, you should consider the cover, which will inevitably be the first impression of your book’s listing.
 It is very important to make it striking, unique, pleasant to look at, and interesting enough for the potential customer to click through onto the product’s page.
-Take your time with the design and remember you can always commission the project to a freelance designer through platforms like Revolancer or Fiverr.
+Take your time with the design and remember you can always commission the project to a freelance designer through platforms like Revolancer.
 Remember about a compelling short description, which would find its place on the back of the book and consider the ‘subtitle’, which will help the potential buyer in understanding what your book is about.

 Finally, with your manuscript, ISBN, and cover design ready, you should investigate the royalty programmes, understand your target audience, decide whether you want your book to be available both in paperback and digital version, and consider which of the Amazon’s marketplaces you want your product to be available on.
 This stage requires a fair amount of planning, as you should take all things into account before your products land on the ‘shelf’.